 Local Pride, Global Impact

-Since 1998, The Donald Danforth Plant Science Center has brought nearly 300 scientists from more than 20 different countries together to answer humanity’s most profound challenges.
+Since 1998, the Donald Danforth Plant Science Center has brought together the best and brightest plant scientists from around the world to answer humanity’s most profound challenges.
 Today the Danforth Center is the largest organization of its kind, an independent 501(c)3 nonprofit founded to improve the human condition through plant science.

 Science in the Service of Humanity

 The Danforth Center is a diverse community of coworkers with a shared commitment to improve the human condition through plant science.
-Nearly 300 scientists from more than 20 different countries work in teams focused on research at the nexus of food, energy, and the environment.
+More than 400 scientists from 35+ different countries work in teams focused on research at the nexus of food, energy, and the environment.
 We believe in the power of science to lift families, communities, and nations from poverty and empower people everywhere to enjoy better health and a higher quality of life.